5 BPM systems for your business: automation, case studies, and ROI

 2. It brings tasks, projects, documents and correspondence into a single window.

-3. You draw process diagrams with a visual editor (BPMN 2.0 standard) without programmers and connect 1C without complex integrations.
-In ELMA365 you can automate almost any process, from invoice approvals to hiring staff.
-Benefits: —
+3. You draw process diagrams with a visual editor using the BPMN 2.0 standard, without developers, and connect 1C without complex integrations.
+In ELMA365, you can automate almost any process, from invoice approvals to hiring.
+Benefits: -

 4. Deep integration with 1C saves development budget. -